LongNguyen206/LongNguyen206.github.io/README.md

 ## Responsiveness

 All the images and texts scale up and down with the browser's width.
-Much of the responsiveness is achieved automatically via **'viewport' meta**:
+Much of the responsiveness is achieved automatically via **'viewport' meta tag**:

 ```
 <meta name="viewport" content="width=device-width, initial-scale=1">